SotirisKav/music-festival/README.md

 - **Ticketing System**: Track ticket sales, availability, and pricing for different events and performances.
 - **Festival Reviews**: Allow festival attendees to rate and review performances and events.

+## Assumptions:

+1. Festivals start at 12:00a.m. and finish at 11:00p.m.
+2. All the events of a festival are being held at a specific building each day.
+3. We set a lower time limit for each performance equal to 15 minutes.
+4. A visitor is defined in our database as someone who holds tickets: scanned or not.
+5. A visitor must be over the age of 16.

 ## Technical Details